Integration · billing

 Zuora manages subscription amendments, term changes, and cancellation events inside a broader finance and billing stack.
 In most teams, cancellation analysis still lives in spreadsheets, support notes, or CRM fields because Zuora is not designed to run a structured churn review process.
 RetentBase fills that operational gap by capturing reasons, linking them to revenue impact, and surfacing the patterns that need decisions.
 Without a review workflow on top of it, the company learns that churn happened and still cannot decide what to change.

-Most teams looking at Zuora are really trying to solve the operating gaps in Subscription cancellation analytics and Recurring revenue retention and run the review habits in How to make churn data actionable and How to prioritize high-MRR churn.
+Teams looking at Zuora are usually trying to solve the operating gaps in Subscription cancellation analytics and Recurring revenue retention and run the review habits in How to make churn data actionable and How to prioritize high-MRR churn.
 If the stack question turns into a buying question, compare it with RetentBase vs Chargebee and RetentBase vs Recurly.

 When the only shared data is the cancellation event, leaders see lost revenue after the fact but miss the reason pattern behind it.
 That makes it harder to separate product issues from pricing problems, onboarding friction, support breakdowns, or poor fit.